macleginn/bivaltyp/content/languages/descriptions/Tagalog.md

 ![R.G.'s photo]({{ site_url_j }}/images/Garcia.jpg "R.G.'s photo")
 ![R.E.'s photo]({{ site_url_j }}/images/Espayos.jpg "R.E.'s photo")

 The English version of the questionnaire was used for elicitation.
+The identification of valency encoding devices and valency classes is primarily based on the system proposed by Sergei Klimenko (2019).
+His generous assistance with the data analysis is gratefully acknowledged.

+> Klimenko, Sergei (2019).
+Criteria for establishing the inventory of semantic participants and voices in Tagalog. *Studies in language* 43(1).
+1-43.

 ## How to cite
 > Garcia, Rowena & Rhenee Espayos.
 2020.
 Bivalent patterns in {{ language_external }}.